Product Strategy

 A Special Case: Why Pricing and Quote-to-Cash Systems Almost Always Fail This Test

-Pricing is not a feature.
-In a fast-evolving market, pricing is a capability.
+Pricing is a capability, not a feature.
 The ability to experiment with new models, respond to competitive pressure, support usage-based components alongside seats, and evolve your monetization strategy without an engineering sprint is one of the most durable competitive advantages a company can build.
-And yet most billing and quote-to-cash systems make this capability nearly impossible.
+Most billing and quote-to-cash systems make this capability nearly impossible.

-Here’s why: most of these systems were built with a fixed mental model of what a “deal” looks like.
-A customer, a product, a quantity, a price, a term.
-That model encoded in the data layer, expressed through the API, and surfaced in the UI was reasonable in 2010.
+Most of these systems were built with a fixed mental model of what a “deal” looks like: a customer, a product, a quantity, a price, a term.
+That model, encoded in the data layer, expressed through the API, and surfaced in the UI, was reasonable in 2010.
 It is increasingly untenable today.

-The world pricing systems need to handle now looks like this: A SaaS company that started with per-seat pricing wants to layer in usage-based components for API calls.
-Their enterprise segment needs custom committed minimums with overage.
-Their PLG motion needs a free tier with self-serve upgrade triggers.
-Their AI product needs to price by tokens, by workflow, or by outcome and that unit might change every six months as the market figures out what value actually looks like.
-Each of these isn’t an edge case.
-Each of these is a growth motion.
+The pricing reality for a modern SaaS company looks like this: A company that started with per-seat pricing wants to layer in usage-based components for API calls.
+Its enterprise segment needs custom committed minimums with overage.
+Its PLG motion needs a free tier with self-serve upgrade triggers.
+Its AI product needs to price by tokens, see the AI token pricing tracker for current per-token rates across providers, by workflow, or by outcome, and that unit might change every six months as the market figures out what value looks like.
+None of these is an edge case.
+Each is a growth motion.

 A system built around a rigid product catalog and a quote-to-invoice pipeline will struggle with all of them.
-Not because the UI doesn’t let you try most modern billing platforms have added fields, toggles, and templates to accommodate surface-level variety but because the data model underneath was never built to represent pricing as a dynamic, composable, intelligence-bearing construct.
+Most modern billing platforms have added fields, toggles, and templates to accommodate surface-level variety, but the data model underneath was never built to represent pricing as a dynamic, composable, intelligence-bearing construct.
 The metadata columns pile up.
 Workarounds accumulate.
-And eventually the pricing system becomes the thing slowing down every new commercial idea.
+The pricing system becomes the bottleneck for every new commercial idea.

 The most common failure is treating pricing as configuration rather than domain.
-In a well-designed system, price isn’t just a number attached to a product it’s an entity with its own lifecycle, logic, and relationships.
-It has effective dates.
-It has conditions (customer segment, geography, volume tier, contract term).
-It has a relationship to usage events, entitlements, and revenue schedules.
-A system that doesn’t model pricing this way will always require human intervention a RevOps person manually adjusting an invoice, a finance team reconciling recognized revenue against what was actually billed, a sales engineer building CPQ workarounds to cover the gap between what the data model understands and what the business actually does.
+In a well-designed system, price isn’t just a number attached to a product.
+It’s an entity with its own lifecycle, logic, and relationships: effective dates, conditions (customer segment, geography, volume tier, contract term), and a relationship to usage events, entitlements, and revenue schedules.
+A system that doesn’t model pricing this way will always require human intervention: a RevOps person manually adjusting an invoice, a finance team reconciling recognized revenue against what was billed, a sales engineer building CPQ workarounds to cover the gap between what the data model understands and what the business does.

 The second failure is the disconnect between the quoting layer and the billing layer.
-In most legacy Q2C stacks, a quote is a document a PDF or a structured form that gets converted into an order.
+In most legacy Q2C stacks, a quote is a document, a PDF or a structured form, that gets converted into an order.
 The commercial terms live in that document, but they don’t fully propagate into the systems that execute on them.
-The result: contract terms that sales sold aren’t perfectly reflected in what billing enforces.
+Contract terms that sales sold aren’t perfectly reflected in what billing enforces.
 Renewal logic is handled by a reminder email rather than a system.
-Pricing intelligence understanding which configurations sell, which structures churn, which tiers convert is trapped in a spreadsheet rather than emerging naturally from a well-structured data layer.
+Pricing intelligence, understanding which configurations sell, which structures churn, which tiers convert, is trapped in a spreadsheet rather than emerging from a well-structured data layer.

 The third failure, increasingly critical, is the absence of pricing intelligence as a first-class output.
-Modern pricing isn’t just about collecting revenue correctly it’s about learning.
+Pricing isn’t just about collecting revenue correctly; it’s about learning.
 Which price points are closing deals?
 Which usage patterns predict expansion?
 Which configurations are associated with fast time-to-value versus high churn?
-A system that processes transactions but doesn’t generate pricing intelligence is leaving one of the most valuable feedback loops in your business entirely dark.
+A system that processes transactions but doesn’t generate pricing intelligence leaves one of the most valuable feedback loops in your business entirely dark.

-The right evaluation framework maps directly back to the three layers we’ve discussed throughout this piece.
+The right evaluation maps directly to the three layers discussed throughout this piece.

 At the data model layer, ask: is pricing a first-class entity?
-Can the system natively represent a price as a function of usage, time, segment, and commitment or does modeling your pricing require bolting together workarounds?
-Can it represent the full commercial terms of a contract not just the headline number, but the structure in a way that downstream systems can actually execute against?
+Can the system natively represent a price as a function of usage, time, segment, and commitment, or does modeling your pricing require bolting together workarounds?
+Can it represent the full commercial terms of a contract, not just the headline number but the structure, in a way that downstream systems can execute against?
 How does it handle amendments, mid-cycle changes, and retroactive adjustments?
-If the answers require extensive custom configuration or professional services to implement, the data model is telling you something.
+If the answers require extensive custom configuration or professional services, the data model is telling you something.

-At the UI layer, ask: who is the UI actually built for?
-A system designed for finance teams will optimize for invoice management and revenue reporting.
-A system designed for RevOps will prioritize CPQ workflows and approval chains.
-A system designed for growth will surface pricing analytics and experimentation primitives.
-None of these is wrong but if the UI doesn’t reflect your actual operational model, you’ll be fighting the system rather than using it.
-More importantly, ask whether the UI is downstream of the data model or upstream of it i.e., does the system let you express any pricing logic its data model supports, or is the UI the ceiling?
+At the UI layer, ask: who is the UI built for?
+A system designed for finance teams optimizes for invoice management and revenue reporting.
+A system designed for RevOps prioritizes CPQ workflows and approval chains.
+A system designed for growth surfaces pricing analytics and experimentation primitives.
+None of these is wrong, but if the UI doesn’t reflect your actual operational model, you’ll be fighting the system rather than using it.
+More importantly, ask whether the UI is downstream of the data model or upstream of it: does the system let you express any pricing logic its data model supports, or is the UI the ceiling?

-Finally, and perhaps most importantly, ask about pricing agility: how long does it take to go from a new pricing idea to a live, correctly-billed commercial motion?
-If the answer is measured in weeks or requires a vendor implementation engagement, the system is not built for the pace at which modern pricing models evolve.
-The best systems make pricing a product capability something your team can iterate on as fluidly as you iterate on the product itself.
+The guide to implementation best practices for usage-based pricing covers the full billing-stack requirements.
+And the most important question: how long does it take to go from a new pricing idea to a live, correctly-billed commercial motion?
+If the answer is measured in weeks or requires a vendor implementation engagement, the system isn’t built for the pace at which modern pricing models evolve.
+The best systems make pricing a product capability, something your team can iterate on as fluidly as you iterate on the product itself.

 The UI is what you promise.
 The API is what you commit to.
-The data model is your world view.
-In pricing, the stakes of getting all three right are higher than anywhere else.
+The data model is your worldview.
+In pricing, getting all three right matters more than anywhere else.